hackforla/website/.github/ISSUE_TEMPLATE/skills-issue--developer.md

 - [ ] Read section 2.1 - 2.2 in [Part 2: How the Website team works with GitHub issues within Contributing.md](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#part-2-how-the-website-team-works-with-github-issues)
 - [ ] Take the first issue from this prefiltered view of the project board (status: prioritized backlog, good first issues = [dev: GFI](https://github.com/orgs/hackforla/projects/86/views/2))
   - [ ] Follow the steps in section [2.4 Claiming an Issue](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#24-claiming-an-issue) to assign yourself your first issue.
-  - [ ] under the Project Board's Prioritized Backlog column and use [2.7 Working on a Issue within Contributing.md](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#27-working-on-an-issue) to start working on your issue
+  - [ ] Move your issue from the Project Board's "Prioritized Backlog" column to the "In progress (actively working)" column and use [2.7 Working on a Issue within Contributing.md](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#27-working-on-an-issue) to start working on your issue
   - [ ] Read [2.6 What to do when you need to stop mid issue](https://github.com/hackforla/website/blob/gh-pages/CONTRIBUTING.md#26-what-to-do-when-you-need-to-stop-mid-issue)
 - Once you self assign an issue, an automation will post a welcome message in a comment giving you additional guidance to manage your issue (includes how to provide estimates and progress reports there).
    - [ ] On assignment, you will be prompted to estimate Availability and ETA.